serbelga/navigation-compose-extended/docs/usage.md

 > [!IMPORTANT]
-> In the next explanation, we are using annotations to create navigation elements, but we can also create them programmatically.
+> In the next documentation, annotations are used to create navigation elements, but we can also create them programmatically.

 The `NavDestination` represents some Destination in the Navigation graph.